 4).
 If you file for divorce in Texas, the state has jurisdiction over your case.

 What this means is that your case will be decided based on Texas divorce laws, not the laws of a different state.
-You won’t have to prove fault but your community estate will be subject to a just and right division should you decide to divorce.
+When filing in Texas, you won’t have to prove marital fault but your community estate will be subject to a just and right division should you decide to divorce.

 Unlike some states, Texas is a community property state, and any property you and your spouse accumulate from the date of marriage until the date of divorce will be subject to division.
 This includes assets you’ve accumulated outside of the state of Texas.
 Again, fault grounds may have an impact on the portion of the estate you receive.
 Your divorce attorney can provide further clarification on fault grounds and how they apply to your specific case.